kuroganegames/TextureMaskMerger/README.md

      - Mask: Output will match the mask texture's resolution.
 3. Click "Merge Textures".
 4. The merged texture will be saved in the same folder as the base texture, with "_Merged" appended to the filename.

-## Requirements

-- Unity 2019.4 or later (may work with earlier versions but not tested)

 ## License